-The Investment Manager Fee remunerates the Investment Manager, the financial adviser, if any, of the Sub-Fund's Shares; it is calculated on the average value of the net assets of each Class determined on each Valuation Day and payable monthly.
+The Investment Manager Fee remunerates the Investment Manager the Distributor, the Investment Advisor, if any, and the financial adviser, if any, of the Sub-Fund's Shares; it is calculated on the average value of the net assets of each Class determined on each Valuation Day and payable monthly.
 Any entitled Distributor is remunerated out of the Investment Manager Fee.